 “I’ve always liked decorating family rooms.
 Unlike some of the more utilitarian rooms in the house, family rooms are purely for rest and relaxation, and it’s always fun to create a space where families can relax and spend time together.
 Here are my top 5 tips for decorating family rooms:

 · Comfortable furniture.
 According to me, the most important element of any family room is the furniture.
 It’s all about comfort and style.
-In this room, I included the modern sectional sofa (made in Canada) ST-LAURENT that every member of the family could feel comfortable falling into at the end of a long day.
+In this room, I included a modern sectional sofa that every member of the family could feel comfortable falling into at the end of a long day.
 Accented with throw pillows and blankets, it’s the perfect spot for movie watching or family game nights.

 · An area rug to define a space.
 In a family room, rugs are particularly important for adding a sense of comfort and coziness.
 While they don’t have to cover the entire space, I suggest trying to have at least the front feet of major furniture pieces on top of it.